MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-tutorials.md

 }
 ```

 When the list of audio clips is available, we can assign the names of different audio files to four unique global variables.
 We access the names of audio files by digging into the response data from `misty.GetAudioList()`, which contains an array of audio file data.
-In Misty's on-robot JavaScript API, global variables are prefixed with an underscore (i.e. `_globalVar`) and do not require identifiers such as `var`, `let`, or `const`.
+When using Misty's JavaScript SDK to write a skill, global variables are prefixed with an underscore (i.e. `_globalVar`) and do not require identifiers such as `var`, `let`, or `const`.

 In the `_GetAudioList()` callback, assign the first four results in the audio data array to four unique global variables.
 These variables can be accessed from within the callback we write to handle bump sensor events, where we'll map them to each of Misty's bump sensors.